gpdowney/lightweightLSAT/pages/game/walkthrough.md

 {% include details.html %}

 {% capture summary %}
-Could we have reversed order and used the hypo from (A) on the IF question: "If T is in 3, what could be true?"?
+Could we have reversed order and used the hypo from (A) on the IF question: "If t is in 3, what could be true?"?
 {% endcapture %}
 {% capture details %}
 No. Unless the hypo meets the "IF" requirement, we can't reuse hypos on IF questions.
-In this case, that question asked about the specific situation in which T is in 3; and, in my hypo, T was in 4.
+In this case, that question asked about the specific situation in which `t` is in `3`; and, in my hypo, `t` was in `4`.

 In contrast, we can (and did) reuse work from an IF question on a WHICH question.
 The WHICH questions ask about every possible situation, and that includes the limited situation of the IF question.